 Discretionary Housing Payments

-If you’re getting Housing Benefit or council tax support, but are having difficulty paying the shortfall in your rent, you may be able to claim a Discretionary Housing Payment from your local council or the Northern Ireland Housing Executive.
+Housing Benefit may not cover all your rent.
+If you are having problems paying the rest of your rent, you may be able to claim a Discretionary Housing Payment from your local council or the Northern Ireland Housing Executive.